-for the relevant exams series.

-Special consideration Any hard or digital copies of Candidate name Candidate number Lockable filing cabinet Only accessible by To be kept until

-information information relating to a Candidate date of birth EO staff the deadline for

-special consideration Candidate medical information EARs and the

-request and supporting resolution of any

-evidence submitted to an outstanding

-awarding body for a enquiries/appeals
+candidates for Candidate toilet incident log in outstanding

+every exam taken. breaks lockable filing enquiries/appeals

-candidate. for the relevant
+cabinet for the relevant

 exams series.

-Suspected malpractice Any hard or digital copies of Candidate name Candidate number On Exams R:Drive, filed Only accessible by To be kept until

-reports/outcomes information relating to a by Academic Year > EO staff, VP and the deadline for

-suspected malpractice Malpractice Head of Centre EARs and the

-investigation/report resolution of any

-submitted to an awarding outstanding

-body and outcome enquiries/appeals

-information from the for the relevant

-awarding body. exams series.

-Transfer of credit Any hard or digital copies of Candidate name Candidate number In Exams R:Drive > Only accessible by To be retained

-information information relating to a Candidate UCI Transfer of credit EO staff, VP and until the issue of

-GCE AS transfer of credit Head of Centre the GCE A level

-arrangement (for a legacy result for the

-unitised GCE AS candidate.

-specification) application

-submitted to an awarding

-body for a candidate.

-Transferred candidate Any hard or digital copies of Candidate name Candidate number In Exams R:Drive > Only accessible by To be retained

-information information relating to an Candidate UCI Transfer of credit EO staff, VP and until the transfer

-application for a transferred Head of Centre arrangements are

-candidate arrangement confirmed by the

-submitted to an awarding awarding body.

-body for a candidate.

-Very late arrival Any hard or digital copies of Candidate name Candidate number In Exams R:Drive > Only accessible by To be kept until

-reports/outcomes information relating to a Academic Year > Very EO staff, VP and the deadline for

-very late arrival report late arrivals Head of Centre EARs and the

-submitted to an awarding resolution of any

-body for a candidate and outstanding

-outcome information from enquiries/appeals

-the awarding body. for the relevant

-exams series.
+Special Any hard or digital Candidate name Lockable filing Only To be kept until

+copies of Candidate cabinet accessible the deadline for

+information information number by EO staff EARs and the

+relating to a special Candidate date of resolution of any

+consideration birth outstanding

+request and Candidate enquiries/appeals

+supporting medical for the relevant

+evidence information exams series.

+submitted to an

+awarding body for

+a candidate.

+Suspected Any hard or digital Candidate name On Exams Only To be kept until

+malpractice copies of Candidate R:Drive, filed accessible the deadline for

+reports/outcomes information number by Academic by EO EARs and the

+relating to a Year > staff, VP resolution of any

+suspected Malpractice and Head outstanding

+malpractice of Centre enquiries/appeals

+investigation/report for the relevant

+submitted to an exams series.

+awarding body and

+outcome

+information from

+the awarding body.

+Transfer of credit Any hard or digital Candidate name In Exams Only To be retained

+information copies of Candidate R:Drive > accessible until the issue of

+information number Transfer of by EO the GCE A level

+relating to a GCE Candidate UCI credit staff, VP result for the

+AS transfer of and Head candidate.

+credit arrangement of Centre

+(for a legacy

+unitised GCE AS

+specification)

+application

+submitted to an

+awarding body for

+a candidate.

+Transferred Any hard or digital Candidate name In Exams Only To be retained

+candidate copies of Candidate R:Drive > accessible until the transfer

+information information number Transfer of by EO arrangements

+relating to an Candidate UCI credit staff, VP are confirmed by

+application for a and Head the awarding

+transferred of Centre body.

+candidate

+arrangement

+submitted to an

+awarding body for

+a candidate.

+Very late arrival Any hard or digital Candidate name In Exams Only To be kept until

+reports/outcomes copies of Candidate R:Drive > accessible the deadline for

+information number Academic by EO EARs and the

+relating to a very Year > Very staff, VP resolution of any

+late arrival report late arrivals and Head outstanding

+submitted to an of Centre enquiries/appeals

+awarding body for for the relevant

+a candidate and exams series.

+outcome

+information from

+the awarding body.